 Credit Guarantee Corporation of Cambodia (CGCC) has issued 515 letters of guarantee for loans worth $50.5 million by the end of June this year since the launch of the credit guarantee scheme in March 2021, according to the CGCC quarterly newsletter.

-Wong Keet Loong, CEO of CGCC, said that the scheme for the second quarter of this year showed a growth in both guaranteed value and number of letters of guarantee issued compared to the first quarter — increasing to $18.4 million from $10.3 million and to 189 letters of guarantee from 128.
+Wong Keet Loong, CEO of CGCC, said that the scheme for the second quarter of this year showed growth in both guaranteed value and the number of letters of guarantee issued compared to the first quarter — increasing to $18.4 million from $10.3 million and to 189 letters of guarantee from 128.

-In May of 2022 alone, $7.4 million loans were guaranteed for 71 businesses, according to the report, adding that this is the highest value of guarantees since April 2021.
+In May of 2022 alone, $7.4 million in loans were guaranteed for 71 businesses, according to the report, adding that this is the highest value of guarantees since April 2021.
 Of this, 412 letters of guarantee were for fixed-term loans.

 According to the report, about 400 entrepreneurs used the loans as working capital and about 96 percent or 498 businesses availed an average of $100,000 each for the purpose.